 Just about every jewelry maker thinks about trying his or her hand at metalwork, and with that are the questions about the soldering torches, torch tips, fuel, and metal melting-point temperatures.

 The first time you use a soldering torch might be a scary proposition.
 The open flame can seem intimidating and may make you feel more like a construction worker than a fine design artisan.
 Do not let these preconceived notions turn you away from soldering or divert you to use some insufficient equipment.
 With proper safety and practice, you can become comfortable with the flame.

 Find out more about why you need to use a flame torch versus a soldering iron.
 Learn how to pick the correct fuel for your torch and about other resources that can help you learn to make metal jewelry.

 Use a Flame Torch, Not a Soldering Iron

 Why can't you use a soldering gun, soldering iron, or cold-heat soldering device rather than a torch with a flame when soldering jewelry?

 Soldering requires that you melt bits of metal onto metal.
 If you cannot melt the metal, you will not be successful.

-Most soldering guns and irons are used for other work, like soldering electrical wires together, so they just don’t get hot enough to melt the metals you will be using in making jewelry.
-The melting point of sterling is 1640 F or 893 C. Copper melts at 1981 F or 1083 C. Gold has a melting point of 1945 F or 1063 C.
+Most soldering guns and irons are used for soldering electrical wires together, which requires less heat.
+Those tools simply do not get hot enough to melt larger jewelry metals.
+The melting point of sterling silver is 1640 F or 893 C. Copper melts at 1981 F or 1083 C. Gold has a melting point of 1945 F or 1063 C.

 If you are just starting out, get a small propane tank at your local hardware store.
-Then, purchase a torch tip.
-These are available at most jewelry supply companies (such as Rio Grande) and attach to the top of your tank.
-Basically, you just screw them onto the top of your fuel tank, so they are very easy to assemble.
+Then, purchase a torch tip or head.
+These are available at most jewelry supply companies, such as Rio Grande, and can be easily attached to the top of your tank.
+You just screw them on.
 Examples are the basic torch tip or a pencil torch tip.

-More on Metal Jewelry
+More on Metal Jewelry Making